Ang pow, a red packet of prosperity and blessings

 Feng Shui

-For those who believe in feng shui would place an ang pow containing "gold coins" tied with a red thread in the northern sector of the house in order to usher in good luck.
-If you so happen to spot this in your friend's house, you would already know why.
+For those into feng shui, placing an ang pow containing "gold coins" tied with a red thread in the northern sector of the house is believed to attract good fortune.
+If you spot this in a friend’s home, you will know they are focused on inviting positive energy and prosperity into their living space.

 Other cultures